741 Colonel Ledyard Highway

 Narcan to distribute to people when they drop off their unused medications at the Drug

 was not just for drug addicts.
-She stated often times pain medications are prescribed
+She stated often times pain medications were prescribed

 after a surgical procedure or for other injuries; and people do not recognize the dangers